 Lisa* has felt for all her life she is different from others and she has struggled to connect with her family, friends and previous partners.
-For those around her, she seems somehow distant and difficult to get to know.
+For those around her, she seems somehow distant and it is difficult to get to know her.
 She often feels lost and tries to cope with difficult life situations by not thinking about them and “just gets on with it”.

 Lisa is currently in a relationship with a partner, who is very loving and they have been together for a year, but Lisa struggles to be in a relationship and let her partner really know her.
+Her partner often complains that she is withdranw.
 When something upsets Lisa, she often ends up using food for comfort as she feels that it is comforting her “internal void”.

 Lisa grew up with parents who worked hard to provide for their three children.
 Lisa remembers often spending a lot of time on her own as her siblings were somewhat older than her and her parents rarely had time for her or her siblings.
 Her parents also believed that children should be seen but not heard and Lisa often felt that she was not allowed to express herself.